 If the static assets file does not contain this asset, the next thing the Azure Automation Authoring Toolkit will try is to use the Azure Automation cmdlets in the Azure PowerShell module to grab the asset value from the Automation Account specified via the AutomationAccountName setting in Config.json.
 This behavior makes it very easy to dynamically grab the real value of any asset in Azure Automation – however, for security reasons, the Azure Automation cmdlets are not able to return the values of any secrets, so encrypted variables, connections, credentials, and certificates cannot have their values returned this way.
 This isn’t an issue for certificates because the thumbprint is returned by the cmdlets, so the toolkit uses this to look for the certificate locally (so the certificate of any certificate asset needs to be installed locally like it does with the static assets file).
 But for the other secret asset types, either the value of the asset must be provided via the static assets file, or the value can be dynamically grabbed via the Get-AutomationAsset runbook in Azure Automation.

-If the static assets file does not contain this asset, and the asset is a secret (encrypted variable, connection, credential, or certificate not installed locally), then if the AllowGrabSecrets setting of Config.json is set to true the Azure Automation Authoring Toolkit will attempt to grab the secret asset’s value from the Automation Account specified via the AutomationAccountName setting in Config.json by kicking off the Get-AutomationAsset runbook in that Automation Account.
+If the static assets file does not contain this asset, and the asset is a secret (encrypted variable, connection, credential, or certificate not installed locally), then if the AllowGrabSecrets setting of Config.json is set to true, the Azure Automation Authoring Toolkit will attempt to grab the secret asset’s value from the Automation Account specified via the AutomationAccountName setting in Config.json by kicking off the Get-AutomationAsset runbook in that Automation Account.
 This runbook takes in an asset name and type, and outputs the asset in serialized form.
 The toolkit then reads in the runbook job’s output and deserializes it back into a value, giving you access to the values of secret Azure Automation assets in your ISE runbooks.

 You may be thinking – “but running runbooks in Azure Automation is not instant.
 Does this mean if I run a runbook in the PS ISE that uses multiple connections / credentials / encrypted variable assets, I will have to wait for the Get-AutomationAsset runbook in Azure Automation to run for each asset?
 And each time I test the PS ISE runbook I will have to wait again?”
 Well, while you will have to wait for the Get-AutomationAsset runbook to run at least once for each “secret” asset you are leveraging in a local ISE runbook, the SecretsCacheTimeInMinutes setting of the toolkit’s Config.json will cache these asset values locally for a certain amount of time, so that the Get-AutomationAsset runbook is only actually run for an asset if its cached value has expired or does not exist.
 This means instead of Get-AutomationAsset having to run every time a local runbook requests a “secret” asset, it can be run much less frequently and the cached asset value is used instead.